Constitution of South Africa: Chapter 4: Parliament

 Chapter 4 defines the structure of Parliament, the legislative branch of the national government.
 Parliament consists of two houses, the National Assembly (the lower house), which is directly elected by the people, and the National Council of Provinces (the upper house), which is elected by the provincial legislatures.

 The Chapter defines the principles governing the election and dissolution of the houses, qualifications for membership of Parliament, quorum requirements, procedures for the election of presiding officers, and the powers and privileges and immunities of Parliament and its members.
 It lays down the process for enacting bills into law; different procedures are provided for constitutional amendments, ordinary bills not affecting provincial matters, ordinary bills affecting provincial matters, and money bills.

 Chapter 5: The President and National Executive

 Chapter 5 defines the structure of the national executive and the powers of the President.
 It provides for the election and removal of the President by the National Assembly, and limits a President to two five-year terms.
-It vests in him or her the powers of the head of state and head of government; it provides for the appointment of a Cabinet by the President; and it provides for the accountability to Parliament of the President and Cabinet.
+It vests the president the powers of the head of state and head of government; it provides for the appointment of a Cabinet by the President; and it provides for the accountability to Parliament of the President and Cabinet.